sph-mn/sph-script/readme.md

 ideal for debugging permission issues

 ### repl, repl-stdin
-* create a prompt and execute a program for each line of input using the entered line as arguments.
+creates a prompt and executes the same program for each line of input using user input as additional arguments. this way, the same command prefix does not have to be rewritten each time and new arguments can just be pasted in.

 * usage: repl command argument ...
-* exit with ctrl+c (sigint).
+* exit with ctrl+d or ctrl+c (sigint)
+* repl-stdin passes the user input to the standard input of the command

 #### examples
 create a file search field in the terminal: